MelonKony/millmint/content/news/essays/moneylessness.md

 ## The Vekllei Person

-<span class="fc">W</span>
-hat good is more writing about theories and the methodology of country-constructs?
+What good is more writing about theories and the methodology of country-constructs?
 More importantly — how is it authentically convincing to the person who has lived their entire lives immersed in their own ways of living?
 Vekllei does not use money — the purpose of these notes are to demonstrate how such a thing works, immersing Vekllei’s participatory economy in a human lens, and articulate the motivations, biases and assumptions of the average working Vekllei person.
 This is what a Vekllei working life looks like from the ground up.

 It is important to recognise Vekllei people do not think like you.[^1] They are not particularly more altruistic, hard-working, or kind to each other.
 They are, however, affected by their environment, which has introduced foundational shifts in their basic assumptions about the world.
 These differences can be illustrated in three features of life, which illustrate the worldview of the typical Vekllei person.[^2]